plotfi/llvm-pi/README.md

 ## Step 2 (clone and build llvm-project)

-Update the llvm-project checkout and build the toolchain:
+Update the llvm-project checkout and build the toolchain (the Dockerfile setup has already cloned and configured it for you):

 ```
 cd